laca-is/MASPY/README.md

   	    cls_type: str = "channel",
   	    cls_name: str = "default",
             cls_instance: Environment | Channel | None = None)

 """
+Perceives the specified environment(s) and updates the agent's beliefs.
+Args:
+	env_name str or list[str]: The name of the environment or a list of environment names to perceive. env_name can also receive "all" and so all connected environments are perceived.
+Returns:
+	None:
+"""
+___.perceive(env_name: str | list[str])

+"""
 Retrieves the environment instance with the given name to make an action